-I love most types of fish but find myself going back to mahi mahi and ahi tuna quite a bit.
-Their texture, flavor and versatility make them huge favorites of mine.
+I love most types of fish but find myself going back to mahi-mahi and ahi tuna quite a bit.
+Their texture, flavor, and versatility make them huge favorites of mine.
 TJ’s offers both pre-marinated and plain versions of each in their freezer section and they’re quite affordable ($4.99/lb to $5.99/lb).
-I had chosen some plain mahi mahi filets so that I’d have some more options on how to prepare it.
-For this particular dish, I decided to make a crispy mahi mahi, something I rarely do as I’m more fond of fish without any type of batter or crust.
+I had chosen some plain mahi-mahi filets so that I’d have some more options on how to prepare it.
+For this particular dish, I decided to make crispy mahi-mahi, something I rarely do as I’m more fond of fish without any type of batter or crust.
 Enter the lovely panko crumb, a lighter way to get that tasty crunch everyone loves.
 And because it finally warmed up a bit this weekend, I decided a nice fresh fruit salsa or relish would be a great accompaniment to my crispy fish.
-With the great deal on fresh ripe mangos that Ms. Munchie and I had found last weekend, I knew they would definitely be a part of this new recipe.
+With a great deal on fresh ripe mangos that Ms. Munchie and I had found last weekend, I knew they would definitely be a part of this new recipe.